Missed period? Here’s how to figure out why

 If it is the first time you have missed a period and you have excluded pregnancy then it is most likely your menstrual cycle will return to normal.
-It is recommended you see your doctor if you have missed your period for three consecutive months or you are having symptoms that could be indicative of an underlying medical problem.7
+It is recommended you see your doctor if you have missed three consecutive periods11 or you are having symptoms that could be indicative of an underlying medical problem.

 If you are not menstruating it is important to remember that there is still a possibility of becoming pregnant.
 Therefore, if you do not want to become pregnant your doctor may still recommend that you use birth control.

 Featured image is of a woman looking out of the window while on a train.
 She is leaning back against the seat and staring as if lost in thought.
 The picture is in black and white